Pandinosaurus/mstrimas.github.io/_source/2016-02-26-rstudio-cloud-1.rmd

 # Connecting to RStudio

 We've now done all the legwork and it's time for the fun stuff: connecting to RStudio via the browser.
-Just open your favourite web browswer and enter the public DNS of your instance, which is available via the *Instances* page in the *EC2 Console*.
-Then enter the `rstudio` as the username, and the password you just set.
+Just open your favourite web browser and enter the public DNS of your instance, which is available via the *Instances* page in the *EC2 Console*.
+Then enter `rstudio` as the username, and the password you just set.

 <img src="/img/rstudio-cloud/sign-in.png" style="display: block; margin: auto;" />